kenwdelong/stability-utils/README.md

 The aspect uses the GoF State Pattern for the implementation.

+Note that in Spring AOP, only one aspect instance proxies the entire bean, even if more than one method is annotated.
+So the state of the component will be shared across method calls.

 Configuration is the same as for the Performance Monitor above.

 # Concurrency Throttle